datagrains/csv_etl_pipeline/README.md

 # CSV ETL Pipeline

 ## Overview
 This repository contains a Python-based ETL (Extract, Transform, Load) pipeline designed to process CSV files, clean and transform data, and store it in a Parquet format.
-The pipeline includes functionality for data sanitization (such as the removal of Personally Identifiable Information, PII), metric generation, and visualization.
+The pipeline includes functionality for data cleaning (such as the removal of Personally Identifiable Information, PII), metric generation, and visualisation.
 The solution is built with best practices in mind, including unit tests, logging, and cloud-ready deployment.

 ## Features and Capabilities
-- **CSV to Parquet Conversion**: Efficiently converts CSV files into the optimized Parquet file format for faster querying and reduced storage costs.
+- **CSV to Parquet Conversion**: Efficiently converts CSV files into the optimised Parquet file format for faster querying and reduced storage costs.
 - **Data Cleaning**: Automatically handles missing values, incorrect data types, and other data quality issues.
-- **Data Hashing**: Implements hashing mechanisms to anonymize sensitive information.
+- **Data Hashing**: Implements hashing mechanisms to anonymise sensitive information.
 - **PII Removal**: Identifies and removes Personally Identifiable Information (PII) variables to ensure compliance with privacy standards.
-- **Metrics and Charts**: Generates useful metrics and visualizes data in charts to facilitate analysis.
+- **Metrics and Charts**: Generates useful metrics and visualises data in charts to facilitate analysis.
 - **Unit Testing**: Includes comprehensive unit tests to ensure pipeline integrity and reliability.
 - **Logging**: Implements robust logging for troubleshooting, auditing, and tracking pipeline progress.
 - **CI/CD Cloud-Ready**: Configured for deployment in cloud environments, with integration potential for services like AWS, Azure, and others.